josegonzalez/minui-simple-mode-pak/README.md

 ## Usage

 Browse to `Tools > Simple Mode` and press `A` to enter the app.
 You can enable simple mode by confirming in the app.
+You can also "force enable" the functionality by pressing the X button.

 ### Disabling Simple Mode

+> [!IMPORTANT]
+> If the feature was force enabled, it will need to be disabled by mounting your SD card onto a separate computer or using some remote access feature to manually remove the `/.userdata/shared/enable-simple-mode` file on the SD card.

 While the device is booting, press and hold the `R2` button until you see a message on the screen.
 The functionality will be disabled and MinUI will boot into normal mode.